ppouliot/dockerfile-ghe-helper/README.md

 2. Github/Github Enteprise Backups
 3. Creation of markup using tooling specific for use in GH-Pages/GHE-Pages

-## Github to Github Enterprise Mitrations
+1. Github to Github Enterprise Migrations
-### Required Environment Varibles
+   1. Required Environment Varibles

       The following Environmental Variables must be set either in the `docker run ` statement by using a file containing the variables and supplying the `--env-file <your_file>` or using `-e` and pass in each required variable independently.

-####  example: Environment Variables
+   2. Example: Environment Variables

+      Included in this project is a sample [ file ](/environment.example) containing the environment variables needed to bo be configured in order to successfully migrate Organizations from Github to Github Enterprise.

 ```
 GHE_HOST=github.yourghe.com